sebassP06/SPMinesweeper/README.md

 # SPMinesweeper
-A clone of the original minesweeper
+A bad clone of the original minesweeper